f2brossi/dump-ekl/README.md

 Provision ekl and restore your dashboard using Ansible, Elasticdump, Nginx and Vagrant OpenStack cloud provider.

 #### Ansible Playbook to automate the setup of an ELK stack
-(centralized logging server with Logstash + logstash-forwarder, Elasticsearch, Kibana 4 behind nginx securized with https and simple authentication )
+Centralized logging server with Logstash + logstash-forwarder, Elasticsearch, Kibana 4 behind nginx securized with https and simple authentication.

-This playbook is intended to be run against a clean server that will be used as a central logger.
+This playbook is intended to be run against a vm that will be used as a central logger.
 After the setup of the server, clients need to be configured to redirect all logs to the central location.

 **Platform**: Tested on **Ubuntu **